 - Pro corporations: manufacturing loves Trump; Silicon Valley loved, and still loves, Obama.
 A draw.

 - Suppressing unions: they’re still here, even under a real-estate mogul POTUS.
-Unions are just continuing to go the way of the dinosaurs—except for government ones, which cling to life even more tenaciously than the Jurassic Park Dead heat.
+Unions are just continuing to go the way of the dinosaurs—except for government ones, which cling to life even more tenaciously than the Jurassic Park kind.
+Dead heat.

 - Scorning intellectuals, arts: the only censoring of academics in America comes from the Left, since they can’t seem to abide even the miniscule number of conservative professors that exist.
 And while President Trump has proposed “slashing” funding for NPR and its ilk, Congress keeps restoring it.
 0-0.